TJ Perenara: 2015–2016

-Perenara scored the second-to-most tries of any player in the 2015 Super Rugby season behind Highlanders winger Waisake Naholo, scoring eleven tries for the Hurricanes that season.
+Perenara scored the second to most tries of any player in the 2015 Super Rugby season behind Highlanders winger Waisake Naholo, scoring eleven tries for the Hurricanes that season.
 Following the end of the Super Rugby season, Perenara started against Argentina for the All Blacks.
 He was named in New Zealand's ultimately victorious 2015 Rugby World Cup squad, playing in two matches, including a start against Namibia.

-Perenara was named vice-captain of the Hurricanes following Conrad Smith's departure to Pau.
-Perenara captained the Hurricanes multiple times in 2016 due to injuries to regular captain Dane Coles, including the semi-final against the Chiefs.
-Perenara was also named man of the match against the Sharks in the quarter-final, where he scored a try in the 41-0 victory, the first time in Super Rugby history that a losing team did not score any points in a knockout round.
+Perenara was named vice captain of the Hurricanes following Conrad Smith's departure to Pau.
+Perenara captained the Hurricanes multiple times in 2016 due to injuries to regular captain Dane Coles, including the semifinal against the Chiefs.
+Perenara was also named man of the match against the Sharks in the quarterfinal, where he scored a try in the 41-0 victory, the first time in Super Rugby history that a losing team did not score any points in a knockout round.

 Perenara was initially left out of New Zealand's All Blacks squad in 2016, but was called up as injury cover for Tawera Kerr-Barlow.
 Perenara and Kerr-Barlow were both kept in the squad for the Rugby Championship, the All Blacks deciding to have three halfbacks in the squad.
-During the competition, Aaron Smith began to decrease in form quality after having multiple off-field incidents.
+During the competition, Aaron Smith began to decrease in form quality after having multiple off field incidents.
 Perenara earned a start against Argentina in the championship, keeping the starting spot over Kerr-Barlow for the rest of the competition.
 He scored 4 tries during the competition, including two tries against South Africa and what was later nominated for Try of The Year against Argentina.
-Perenara has been used as New Zealand's Haka leader since Smith's off-field incidents too.
+Perenara was used as New Zealand's Haka leader since Smith's off field incidents.

-Towards the end of 2016 Perenara was established as New Zealand's first-choice halfback, upon Aaron Smith's decline in performance after his return to the international field.
-Perenara ended 2016 as one of the team's top try-scorers after scoring his fifth of the year in the historic 40-29 loss to Ireland in Chicago.
+Towards the end of 2016 Perenara was established as New Zealand's first choice halfback, upon Aaron Smith's decline in performance after his return to the international field.
+Perenara ended 2016 as one of the team's top try scorers after scoring his fifth of the year in the historic 40-29 loss to Ireland in Chicago.